Nikos Giannitsanis

-Nikos Giannitsanis (Νίκος Γιαννιτσάνης; born 16 February 1994) is a Greek professional footballer who plays as centre forward for Super League 2 club Proodeftiki.
+Nikos Giannitsanis (Νίκος Γιαννιτσάνης; born 16 February 1994) is a Greek professional footballer who plays as centre forward for Gamma Ethniki club Kyanos Asteras Vari.

 Club career

 Early career

 On 19 October 2012, Giannitsanis along with three other players, signed his first professional contract with Panathinaikos.
 On 19 December 2012 he made his professional debut with Panathinaikos.
 On 9 July 2014 he was loaned to Niki Volos.
 After being released from Panathinaikos he signed a contract with Lamia.
 On 26 August 2015 he signed a contract with Panelefsiniakos.

 AEL and Trikala

-His productive season gained him a three-year contract with Superleague side AEL.
+His productive season gained him a three-year contract with Super League side AEL.
 One month later he was loaned to Trikala.
 On 6 November 2016 he scored his first goal in an away loss against Panserraikos.
 On 23 April 2017, he scored his first career hat-trick in a 5–0 home win against Aiginiakos.
 He appeared in 36 games, 31 for the Football League and 5 for the Cup, scoring 15 and 2 goals respectively.